Faculty of Communication of Pontevedra: Postgraduate

 The Faculty also offers a PhD in communication, approved by the University Council.

 Facilities

 The central library of the Pontevedra campus is located on the first floor of the faculty.
 The building has two radio studios and two sets (television and cinema).
 It also has a Pro Tools room, where a professional demo can be shot, twelve Avid editing booths and several computer rooms.

 Deanery staff

 The Dean of the Faculty is Xosé Manuel Baamonde Silva, and the Vice Deans are José Pita, Xabier Martínez Rolán and Rosa Ricoy Casas.
 The secretary is Silvia García Mirón.

+Activities

+The faculty hosts a week of conferences and training activities focused on advertising and audiovisual creativity, which take place during the month of April.
+They are grouped under the name of Culturkata, with the participation of leading professionals and former graduates as speakers.

 Culture

 At the end of April, the main festival on the Pontevedra campus, Santa Kata or Santa Catabirra, is dedicated to the patron saint of the Faculty of Communication, Saint Catherine of Siena.
 Thousands of young people from all over Galicia participate in this festival.